RhysMurage/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file: Create a file \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 8-cwd_state: Writes into the file ls_cwd_content the result of ls -la
 9-duplicate_last_line: Duplicates last line of iacta
+10-no_more_js: Deletes all regular files and not directories with a .js